 BUS 296.
 BUSINESS INTERNSHIP I (3 credits) PREREQUISITE: Student must complete a minimum of 21 hours in program core.

-This two-course sequence allows the student to work part-time on a job closely related to his or her academic major while attending classes on a full-time basis.
-Emphasis is placed on a student's work experience as it integrates academic knowledge with practical applications in the business environment.
-The grade is based on a term paper, job-site visits by the instructor, the employer's evaluation of the student, and the development and assessment by the student of a learning contract.
+This course sequence allows the student to apply knowledge and skills in a real-world work place.
+Evaluation is based upon a well-developed portfolio, job-site visits by the instructor, the employer's evaluation of the student, and the development and assessment by the student of a learning contract.
+Alabama Community College System Transfer Code C